This is the story of how Hartley’s became the largest jam manufacturer in the world. It remains the leading brand of jam in Britain.

 Hartley was an industrious man with a dedication to quality.
-Problems with suppliers led him to produce his own jam.
+Problems with suppliers led him to decide to produce his own jam.
 Full scale production began in 1871, with a staff of around twelve.
 The product was pure, containing nothing more than fruit and sugar.
 In the first year his output was 100 tons, sold to local grocers.
 Its high quality and keen pricing made it popular as an affordable substitute for butter.

 Hartley lacked sufficient capital to develop both the grocery and the jam business: he determined that he had to give one up.
 Following the abolition of sugar duty in 1874, Hartley sold the grocery business and established a small jam factory in Bootle, Lancashire.
 Meanwhile, cheap grain imports saw vast amounts of agricultural land in Britain turned over to soft fruit production, which lowered crop prices.
 Hartley employed 150 people by 1881.